-Chapter 5 - Oak Ridge National Laboratory
+5. Oak Ridge National Laboratory

-Oak Ridge National Laboratory (ORNL) is the largest US Department of Energy (DOE) science and energy laboratory, conducting basic and applied research to deliver transformative solutions to compelling problems in energy and security.
+Oak Ridge National Laboratory (ORNL) is the largest US Department of Energy (DOE) science and energy laboratory.
+Basic and applied research at ORNL delivers transformative solutions to compelling problems in energy and security.

 Diverse capabilities at ORNL span a broad range of scientific and engineering disciplines, enabling the exploration of fundamental science challenges and the research needed to accelerate the delivery of solutions to the marketplace.
 ORNL supports DOE's national missions of scientific discovery, clean energy, and security through four major areas: